mdfleming3/mdfleming3.github.io/_posts/2020-08-05-eli5-guide-search-engine-optimization-seo.md

 #### Schema Markup

 Schema markup is code that helps search engines understand content in ways  metadata and title tags cannot.
 This markup, which is typically added to the <head> section of your code, adds additional information such as ratings, events, person information, social media, and other applicable content to a blog.
-See the examples below.
+See the example below.
 To create this markup code, check out a tool like [Technical SEO's Markup Generator]().

 ![Schema Example](schema-example.png)